TamayoLeivaJ/Python-basics/README.md

 1. Fast mathematical operations over arrays<br>
 1. Linear Algebra, Fourier Transforms, Random Number Generation<br>

-> The NumPy array is a new type of Python-like object, and it comes with its own methods, which may behave differently from the methods of other types.
-But the NumPy array can only contain values of a single type.
+The NumPy array is a new Python type, an alternative to the Python list, that is faster and capable of performing operations on arrays more easily than on lists.
+The NumPy array comes with its own methods, which may behave differently from the methods of other types.
+But the NumPy array can only contain values of a single type, while a Python list can contain different types of data.<br>